ClickHouse/ClickHouse/docs/en/sql-reference/functions/type-conversion-functions.md

 Same as for [parseDateTimeInJodaSyntax](#parsedatetimeinjodasyntax) except that it returns `NULL` when it encounters a date format that cannot be processed.

+## parseDateTime64InJodaSyntax

+Similar to [parseDateTimeInJodaSyntax](#parsedatetimeinjodasyntax).
+Differently, it returns a value of type [DateTime64](../data-types/datetime64.md).

+## parseDateTime64InJodaSyntaxOrZero

+Same as for [parseDateTime64InJodaSyntax](#parsedatetime64injodasyntax) except that it returns zero date when it encounters a date format that cannot be processed.

 ## parseDateTime64InJodaSyntaxOrNull

-Similar to [parseDateTimeInJodaSyntaxOrNull](#parseDateTimeInJodaSyntaxOrNull), differently, it returns a value of type dateTime64.
+Same as for [parseDateTime64InJodaSyntax](#parsedatetime64injodasyntax) except that it returns `NULL` when it encounters a date format that cannot be processed.

 ## parseDateTimeBestEffort
 ## parseDateTime32BestEffort